-Performance of PS methods and under-sampling for balancing data, which will be described in Appendix A, is analyzed by using 28 data sets taken from the UCI Machine Learning Database Repository (Newman et al., 1998).
-Multi-class data sets are modified to obtain two-class non-balanced problems, defining one class as positive and one or more classes as negative.
+Performance of PS methods and undersampling for balancing data, which will be described in Appendix A, is analyzed by using 28 datasets taken from the UCI machine learning database repository (Newman et al., 1998).
+Multiclass datasets are modified to obtain two-class nonbalanced problems, defining one class as positive and one or more classes as negative.
 Missing values have been replaced with the lowest possible value of the attribute associated domain.

-The data sets are sorted by their IR values in an incremental way.
-The main characteristics of these data sets are summarized in Table 2.
-For each data set, it shows the number of examples (#Examples), number of attributes (#Attributes), class name (minority and majority) together with the class distribution and the IR value.
-Some of these data sets have already been used in previous works (Weiss and Provost, 2003; Batista et al., 2004; Guo and Viktor, 2004; Akbani et al., 2004).
+The datasets are sorted by their IR values in an incremental way.
+The main characteristics of these datasets are summarized in Table 2.
+For each dataset, the table gives the number of examples (#Examples), number of attributes (#Attributes), and class name (minority and majority) together with the class distribution and the IR value.
+Some of these datasets have already been used in previous works (Weiss and Provost, 2003; Batista et al., 2004; Guo and Viktor, 2004; Akbani et al., 2004).

-The data sets considered are partitioned using the ten fold cross-validation (10-fcv) procedure.
-The parameters of the used algorithms (see Appendix for detailed descriptions of PS and Under-Sampling methods) are presented in Table 3.
-The EUS approach always uses the same parameters independently of the fitness function it considers, in order to make them more comparable in performance.
-All the parameters for the algorithms are the recommended by their respective authors.
+The datasets considered are partitioned using the 10fold cross-validation (10-fcv) procedure.
+The parameters of the used algorithms (see Appendix A for detailed descriptions of PS and undersampling methods) are presented in Table 3.
+The EUS approach always uses the same parameters independent of the fitness function it considers, in order to make them more comparable in performance.
+All the parameters for the algorithms are the ones recommended by their respective authors.